AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 If an error happens on the consumer side, the consumer error will trigger a cancel signal propagated to the producer.
 This signal will effectively cancel the stream without the producer knowing the reason.

-Hence it's recommended to set a timeout on the query handler's side in case of a finite stream.
+Hence, it's recommended to set a timeout on the query handler's side in case of a finite stream.
 Essentially to protect against malfunctioning consumers or producers.

 ```java